Measurement of coherent exclusive $J/\psi\to\mu^+\mu^-$ production in ultraperipheral Pb+Pb collisions at $\sqrt{s_{\textrm{NN}}}=5.36$ TeV with the ATLAS detector: Signal selection

 \section{Signal selection}

 The selected signal events are required to have exactly two, opposite-charge tracks.
 Charged-particle tracks are reconstructed in the ID using an algorithm optimized for $pp$ minimum-bias measurements~\cite{ATL-PHYS-PUB-2015-018}.
 They are pre-selected to have $\pT>100$~\MeV and $|\eta|<2.5$, and to have a transverse impact parameter calculated relative to the measured beam-line position of $|d_0|<2$~mm.
 The Loose Primary track selection~\cite{ATL-PHYS-PUB-2015-051,PERF-2015-07,PERF-2015-08} is used to reject poorly-reconstructed tracks.

+Apart from the track veto (exactly two tracks with $\pT>100$~MeV and $|\eta|<2.5$), no other exclusivity selection criteria are applied.
+However, various cross-checks are performed (see Section~\ref{sec:sysother}) to ensure that the selected events are produced without additional hadronic activity.
+These cross-checks also ensure that the applied exclusivity selection criteria are insensitive to potential biases arising from additional UPC interactions occurring in the same or in separate Pb+Pb collisions.

 In addition, the \pT of both tracks is required to be above 1~GeV to coincide with the trigger requirements.
 The muon mass hypothesis is used for each track.
 Due to the very low \pT of the muons from the $\jpsi$ decay, no specific identification criteria are used, as these particles are expected to lose all their energy and stop in the calorimeter before they can reach the muon detectors.
 The signal region (SR) selection then requires the invariant mass of the two-track system to be in the range of $2.9<m_{\trktrk}<3.2$~GeV, and the pair transverse momentum to be $\pT^{\trktrk}<0.2$~GeV.
 A small $\pT^{\trktrk}$ is required because coherent photoproduction involves the entire nucleus and thus imparts very little transverse momentum to the \jpsi.